hsjoberg/embedded-lnd/rust/Readme.md

-# embedded-lnd
+# embedded-lnd 🦀

-`embedded-lnd` is a Rust library that provides a high-level, safe interface for interacting with an embedded LND (Lightning Network Daemon) node.
-It allows developers to easily integrate Lightning Network functionality into their Rust applications.
+- `embedded-lnd` is a Rust library that provides a high-level, safe interface for interacting with an embedded LND node.
+- You can compile LND using CGO for Linux, MacOS and Windows and embed it into your application and interact with it.
+- At compile time, `build.rs` takes the `liblnd.h` file and generates a `bindings.rs` file for Rust <-> C FFI.
+- You can then import protobuf types and LND grpc methods from the library and just call them.
+- Refer to [LND API](https://lightning.engineering/api-docs/api/lnd/) docs for methods and types.

 ## Installation